computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

-During the fall semester, we met roughly weekly to work through the details of a revised curriculum, equipped with our notes from the workshop and the continued support of an interested faculty member from Whitman's Mathematics and Statistics Department as our new facilitator.

-These meetings roughly followed the following process, going beyond the content of the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/):
+During the fall semester, we met roughly weekly to work through the details of a revised curriculum, equipped with our notes from the workshop and the continued support of an interested faculty member from Whitman's Mathematics and Statistics Department as our new extra-department facilitator.
+Going beyond the content of the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/), these meetings roughly followed this process:

-1. Presentations of individually imagined curricula capturing various ideas for how we might carry out our program vision;
+1. Presentations of individually imagined curricula to capture and expand on various ideas for how we might carry out our program vision;
 2. Identification of common themes and specific new courses for further development;
 3. Discussion of new and revised courses and their mapping to the CS2023 Knowledge Areas;
 4. Synthesis of new major requirements, including reevaluation of alignment to program vision, learning outcomes, and design principles from the summer workshop;
 5. Development of a curriculum transition plan along with formal course and program proposals.

 Our resulting curriculum includes substantial changes, including reducing the number of directly required courses from 10 to 7, encouraging students to venture more deeply into a core area of computer science (systems, theory, or design), and offering new 100-level courses in discrete mathematics and computer systems & society.
+We believe that the added space for electives better deals with balancing ACM topic coverage with the expertise of our approximately 5 FTE faculty, allows for further program growth, and student freedom to explore and engage with the liberal arts and interdisciplinary programs.

 At time of writing, our proposals are moving through institutional approval processes.
 We still need to document our further reflections on our use of the Curricular Practices Workbook and